towerscripter1386/InstanceBuilder/docs/General/01_Enviroment.md

 **Note:**
 > This documentation will only cover the Roblox Studio setup.
 If you work in any other enviroment like `Rojo`, you will have to set it up yourself using the Roblox Studio example.

-1. Get the source code of hierarchy builder either from releases or directly from the repository
+1. Get the source code of the hierarchy builder either from releases or directly from the repository
 2. Put the source code into a module script and call it however you want, we will call it `HierarchyBuilder`

 Done!
 Simple as that is only the usage of the recursive builder itself: